 Why do you have to add salt to some water softeners?

 Not all water softeners require salt, but those that do use the salt as a softening agent.
 The salt itself doesn’t soften the water, but it draws the hard ions like iron, calcium and magnesium from your water as it passes through the salt.

 If your water softener requires the use of salt, it should have a separate brine tank.
 You’ll need to fill the brine tank with enough salt that its level it at least three or four inches higher than the level of the water passing through it.
 This is will easy to see, so don’t worry about not being able to tell when you’ve filled it high enough.

 Don’t use regular table salt in your water softener, however.
 This is because table salt is too fine and will dissolve quickly in the brine tank, which can decrease the effectiveness of the water softener or cause damage to the unit.
 Instead, look for salt designed specifically for your tank.
 This salt comes in the form of large pellets so it doesn’t dissolve quickly.
 Experts also suggest checking your salt level in the brine tank at least once a month to ensure it is at the proper levels.

 In a traditional water softener, salt replaces unwanted minerals.
 However, if you are trying to reduce your sodium intake, it isn't a good idea to add salt to your water.
 Also, lots of municipalities have banned water softeners because the salt they use eventually ends up downstream and can be hard on freshwater rivers and streams.
-Communities in California, Michigan, Connecticut, New Jersey and Texas have banned salt water softeners.

 Even if your city and state allow for salt using water softeners, you may want to find a more environmentally friendly option.
 Potassium chloride is one such alternative.
 You use it the same way you would salt in the same type of water softener.
 Potassium chloride pellets might be a little harder to find and a bit more expensive than salt, but they're better for the environment.